 - Schedule an admissions assessment for your teen and make sure that it is on a day and at a time in which you can be present.
 Parents and legal guardians must be available to provide information and complete paperwork during this assessment, so it will be to your advantage to be part of this process as well.

 - When meeting with treatment center staff, make sure that you provide as much information as possible about the trauma that your child or teen endured.
 It can be hard for a young person to talk about negative experiences with someone he or she does not know.
 So in this instance, your feedback is extremely important.

 Lastly, it is crucial that you are very much part of your child’s healing process while he or she is in treatment.
 Attend family therapy sessions, stay informed of your child’s progress, and learn what you can do to help your child continue his or her healing success once he or she returns home.

 The symptoms of PTSD can become worse if treatment is delayed or not sought.
-Teens who are battling this disorder often face a number of obstacles that were never an issue before the precipitating trauma occurred.
+Children and teens who are battling this disorder often face a number of obstacles that were never an issue before the precipitating trauma occurred.
 Conflict with family members and peers may happen, as young people with posttraumatic stress disorder can become more easily irritated by minor triggers.

-Types of PTSD treatment offered at Riverview Behavioral Health Hospital in Texarkana, AR
+Types of PTSD treatment for children and adolescents offered at Riverview Behavioral Health Hospital in Texarkana, AR

 Riverview Behavioral Health, which is conveniently located in Texarkana, Texas, is an exemplary provider of mental health treatment for individuals of all ages who are battling a myriad of mental health concerns.
 With several forms of care available, those in the Texarkana area have relied on Riverview as the go-to mental health treatment center when someone is requiring immediate stabilization of mental health symptoms, as well as longer-term treatment for youth who need additional support to manage the symptoms of posttraumatic stress disorder and other mental and behavioral health concerns.